 When it comes to the evidence, you will need to provide things like:

 Please note that it is the customer’s responsibility to provide as much information as possible to assist with their claim.
-Please note that if you are waiting on information from the company, to please hold off registering a complaint until you have that information.
+Please note that if you are waiting on information from the company, to hold off registering a complaint until you have received that information.
+If you have only had verbal discussions with the company, please ensure a summary of those calls is provided with your application.